 - APN Property Group on its proposed IPO of its Retail Property Fund (service stations)

-- Wesfarmers in respect of its strategic review of Officeworks
+- Wesfarmers in respect of its strategic review and proposed IPO of Officeworks

 - Potential strategic buyer’s consideration of the Arrium assets